bryanrob/copier/README.md

 ## Disclaimer
 This project is *very* much in development.
 Some features are missing, and those that are currently implemented **may not work as intended**.

+Furthermore, the GUI can only work with Windows for now.
+The dependency for `tkfilebrowser` and `pywin32` is planned to be removed.

 ## Setup
 If you want to build the program yourself, follow the steps below.